nazwhale/spaceship/README.md

 *Major Naz*

 #### Day 2
 Building on our day 1 success we were all energized to dive a little deeper into VR.
 However after a good start we kept hitting blockers and our lack of experience in VR was becoming apparent.
-Post lunch we changed course and started to experiment with using [A-Frame](https://aframe.io) to build our VR model.
-Being built by the originators of WebVR and providing a clear structure to `three.js`, we were started to see immediate results.
+Post lunch we changed course and experiment with using [A-Frame](https://aframe.io) to build our VR model.
+Being built by the originators of WebVR and providing a clear structure to use `three.js`, we were starting to see immediate results.

 By the end of the day we'd built a VR environment compatible with Google Cardboard that we can traverse!